-Potato Salad Amish
+Homemade Amish Potato Salad

-This recipe for the best Amish potato salad is deliciously sweet, tangy, and creamy.
-I can sit and eat a bowl full of potato salad all by itself because it’s just so good!
+And this recipe for the best Amish potato salad is deliciously sweet, tangy, and creamy.
+I can sit and eat a bowl full of potato salad all by itself because it's just so good!

 But give me a hamburger or a piece of barbecued chicken, baked beans, and watermelon to go along with my potato salad, and I call it a perfect summer meal.